oliverhaas/django-components/docs/reference/commands.md

 - `--columns COLUMNS`
     - Comma-separated list of columns to show.
 Available columns: name.
 Defaults to `--columns name`.
 - `-s`, `--simple`
     - Only show table data, without headers.
-Use this option for generating machine-readable output.
+Use this option for generating machine- readable output.